frectures/go/README.md

 > *Design Patterns, Elements of Reusable Object-Oriented Software* (1994)
 >
 > The choice of programming language is important because it influences one's point of view.
-> Our patterns assume Smalltalk/C++-level language features, and that choice determines what can and cannot be implemented easily.
+> **Our patterns assume Smalltalk/C++-level language features**, and that choice determines what can and cannot be implemented easily.
 > **If we assumed procedural languages, we might have included design patterns called "Inheritance," "Encapsulation," and "Polymorphism."**

 ```c